 Select one:

-A defined process means there is a repeatable framework for reviewing and approving these exceptions.
-This process may be followed by Acquisitions professionals, Section 508 SMEs, or anyone else who has a role in the exceptions process within the reporting entity.
+A defined process means there is a repeatable framework for reviewing and approving this exception.
+The Best Meets exception may only be applied to procurement of commercially available ICT.
+This process may be followed by acquisitions professionals, Section 508 SMEs, or anyone else who has a role in this procurement exception process within the reporting entity.

 Question 20